 Last note: if you’re looking at Word and what you see doesn’t match the screenshots in this article, it’s likely because your version of Word and mine are not the same.
 Microsoft (infuriatingly) has a tendency to change the layout and location of various commands when they update the Office software.
 You may need to refer to their help pages for information about your version of Word.

-Book Design And Print-On-Demand Services
+Book Design and Print-On-Demand Services

 Once you’ve got all your pages numbered and you’ve added header content, the last test is to export a PDF for printing.
 Most print-on-demand companies require a PDF to print.
 I would be very skeptical of a printer that DIDN’T require a PDF.